Tuosaari/chatapp/articles/task1.md

 For UI styling, Bootstrap 4 was chosen.
 Only because I've been using it recently.
 Definetly not the best/prettiest toolkit to use, but saved me some time.

-In general, having had a bit more time, front-end would/should have seen more love.
+In general, having had a bit more time, front-end would/should have seen far more love.

 ## Documentation